Advertiser Disclosure

 Who is the Canadian dividend king?

 Dividend Kings are companies that have raised their dividends for 50 or more consecutive years.
-In Canada, only Canadian Utilities (CU.TO) fall into this category.
-Next year, Fortis (FTS.TO) will join them as long as they raise their dividend in 2024.
+In Canada, Canadian Utilities (CU.TO) and Fortis (FTS.TO) are the only two companies on the list, with the latter joining recently in 2024.

 Which Canadian stocks pay high monthly dividends?